keermanish/react-page-maker/README.md

         // make sure you are passing `dropzoneProps` prop to dropzone const { showBasicContent, showPreview, dropzoneProps, childNode, ...rest } = props;

-        if (showBasicContent) { // content to be shown in pallete return (
+        if (showBasicContent) { // content to be shown in palette return (
             <Draggable {...props} >
               <span>{ rest.name }</span>